-FTSE ST Real Estate Investment Trusts (FTSE ST REIT Index) increases from 745.33 to 756.17 (+1.45%) compare to last post on Singapore REIT Fundamental Comparison Table on July 3, 2016.
-The index broke out from Rectangle consolidation chart pattern and is currently forming a “Higher High, Higher Low” uptrend chart pattern.
-200D SMA also starts to trend upward.
-This is the bullish sign and technically Singapore REIT sector is in bullish territory.
-SGX S-REIT (REIT.SI) Index increases from 1141.99 to 1162.02 (+1.05%)
+FTSE ST Real Estate Investment Trusts (FTSE ST REIT Index) increases from 756.17 to 768.70 (+1.66%) compare to last post on Singapore REIT Fundamental Comparison Table on August 8, 2016.
+The index is rejected at the declining trend line resistance with an Evening Doji Star reversal pattern.
+Base on chart pattern, upside is limited although the index is still in bullish territory.
+SGX S-REIT (REIT.SI) Index increases from 1162.02 to 1183.53 (+1.85%)

-- Price/NAV increases from 0.97 to 1.003 (Singapore Overall REIT sector at FAIR value now)
+- Price/NAV increases from 1.003 to 1.017 (Singapore Overall REIT sector is slightly over value now)

 Disclaimer: The above table is best used for “screening and shortlisting only”.
 It is NOT for investing (Buy / Sell) decision.
 To learn how to use the table and make investing decision, Sign up next REIT Investing Seminar here to learn how to choose a fundamentally strong REIT for long term investing for passive income generation.

-The Singapore PMI decreased to 49.3 in July of 2016 from 49.6 in the previous month, as sluggish global demand continued to weigh on the economic performance.
-The reading pointed to the thirteenth consecutive month of contraction, as new orders fell further to 49.0 (from 49.2 in June), new exports orders declined to 48.8 (from 48.9 in June) and output went down to 49.3 (from 49.4 in June).
+The Singapore PMI increased to 49.8 in August of 2016 from 49.3 in the previous month.
+Although the reading pointed to the fourteenth consecutive month of contraction, new orders, new export orders, production and employment declined at a slower pace.
+Also, electronics sector expanded for the first time in 14 months (50.2 from 49.7 in July).
 Manufacturing PMI in Singapore averaged 50.13 from 2012 until 2015, reaching an all time high of 51.90 in October of 2014 and a record low of 48.30 in October of 2012.
 Manufacturing PMI in Singapore is reported by the Singapore Institute of Purchasing & Materials Management, SIPMM.

 Original post from http://mystocksinvesting.com